survivejs/webpack-merge/README.md

 ...
 ```

+### Empty Arrays and Objects Override

-Note that you can override existing arrays/objects like this:
+You can override existing arrays/objects like this:

 ```javascript
 var common = {